jreisinger/docs/data/notes/sec/hmac.md

 * a specific kind of side channel attacks
 * a side channel attack derives unauthorized information by measuring a physical side channel (time, sound, power consumption, EM radiation, radio waves, heat)

 Secure systems compare hash values in length-constant time, sacrificing a bit of performance to prevent timing attack vulnerabilities.
-In Python use `hmac.compare_digest()` insted of `==`.
+In Python use `hmac.compare_digest()` instead of `==`.

 # Sources